lmnitzsche/News-Scraper-and-Article-Generator-Using-Open-AI/README.md

    ![Intructions II](images/SETII.png)

 4. **Use the API Key**:
-   - Once you have your API key, you can use it in line 5 of the `ai.py` script to access the OpenAI API for generating concise summaries of news articles.
+   - Once you have your API key, you can use it in line 21 of the `ai_processor.py` script to access the OpenAI API for generating concise summaries of news articles.

 ## Output
-Upon successful execution, the script will download the text content from the news articles specified in the 'links.txt' file located in the folder 'Data' and subfolder 'raw'.
-Furthermore, each article's content will be saved to separate text files named 'news_article_1.txt', 'news_article_2.txt', and so on, to the folder 'Data' and subfolder 'processed'.
-Additionally, the extracted content from each article will be used to generate summaries using the `openai` API, and these summaries will be saved to separate text files named 'generated_article_1.txt', 'generated_article_2.txt', and so on, to the folder 'Data' and subfolder 'generated'.
+Upon successful execution, the script will download the text content from the news articles specified in the `links.txt` file located in the folder `Data` and subfolder `raw`.
+Furthermore, each article's content will be saved to the folder `Data` and subfolder `processed`.
+Additionally, the extracted content from each article will be used to generate summaries using the `openai` API, and these summaries will be saved to the folder `Data` and subfolder `concised`.

 By following these steps, you can easily scrape news articles, extract text content, generate summaries using AI, and save the processed data for further analysis or consumption.
-Ensure to provide valid URLs in the 'links.txt' file for the script to fetch the content properly.
+Ensure to provide valid URLs in the `articles.text` file found in the `raw` subfolder in the `Data` folder for the script to fetch the content properly.